Kamakura (G.I. Joe): IDW Publishing

 Throwdown's first mission with the Joes is to infiltrate a Revanche Robotics facility in the fictional country of Olliestan.
 However, during this mission, the team including Throwdown runs afoul of the Red Shadows working with Cobra on a giant robot, intended to be the Black Major's ultimate weapon.
 During the fighting, Throwdown's shirt is torn, revealing an Arashikage tattoo that indicates he has trained with the ninja clan.
 Meanwhile, the Joes back at the Pit have been attempting to use a revived Serpentor to gain access to secrets in the greater secret underground base to which the Pit was constructed adjacently.
 Having lost control of Serpentor, he deploys the base's own secret weapon - another giant robot - and sends it to Olliestan, where it destroys the Red Shadows' robot.
-Throwdown, disguised as a Toxo-Viper, infiltrates the robot controlled by Serpentor, and rides it all the way back to Utah.
+Throwdown, disguised as a Toxo-Viper, infiltrates the robot controlled by Serpentor, and rides it back to Utah.
 However, the robot is not shielded against atmospheric reentry, and Sean's helmet catches fire, causing severe burns to his face.
 As the robot returns to the Pit, Snake Eyes sacrifices himself to put an end to Serpentor.
 Emerging from the robot, the still-smoldering Throwdown puts on Snake Eyes' discarded mask.

 Sean's vocal chords are revealed to have been destroyed, and while he is recovering in the Pit's sick bay, Hawk offers him the opportunity to assume the Snake Eyes identity, in order to have Cobra continue believing the original is still alive.
 However, as a result, Sgt.
 Sean Collins is declared dead and buried in Arlington National Cemetery with full honors, although the Joes are not present at the sham funeral.
 This does have the side-effect of Cobra recognizing the former Fred II, Wade Collins, at Sean's funeral, and Firefly is sent to destroy the Collins' home.
 Meanwhile, Night Creepers are sent to Snake Eyes' cabin in the High Sierras.
 Sean, as Snake Eyes, succeeds in fighting off the Night Creepers with Scarlett's help, and uses the lone surviving Night Creeper to infiltrate Cobra's Silent Castle in Trans-Carpathia to send Cobra Commander a message that Snake Eyes could get to him at any time.
 Meanwhile, the rest of the Collins family escapes Firefly's attack thanks to Wade having an escape plan, and Wade correctly deduces that his adopted son is still alive.